The integration of data, people, organizations and the environment

 【更多資訊 More information】

-When booking, please indicate as “TAIOP International Conference Attendees” and will be booked at a discounted price.
+When booking, please indicate as “TAIOP International Conference Attendees” and the room(s) will be booked at a discounted price.

 需於 4/15 前完成訂房手續，逾期不保證有房間。

-Reservation need to be completed by 4/15 and room is not guaranteed after the deadline.
+Reservation needs to be completed by April 15 and room is not guaranteed after the deadline.

 Exit MRT Taipower Building Station Exit No.2, take a left turn and then walk along Sinhai Road for about 10~15 minutes to reach the intersection of Sinhai Road and Sinsheng S. Road, take a left turn to arrive at Howard Civil Service International House.